wick3dr0se/sysfetch/README.md

 &ensp;**#** `git clone -b gamma --single-branch https://github.com/<user>/fetch.sh gamma_fetch.sh`

-Repeat commands from above, however in gamma branch feel free to add your own scripts that could be merged into the alpha branch after testing on atleast two operating systems
+Repeat commands from above, however in gamma branch feel free to add your own scripts that could be merged into the alpha branch after testing on atleast two operating systems.
+Test commands and communicate with us on Discord